 In June of 2011, Lolisa's first novel- a self-published memoir titled The Way I See It was released to exceptional reviews.
 The goal of this publication is to inspire people who may be facing any type of trying times in life and let them know that anything is possible.

 Gibson-Hunte's story is one of strength and courage that anyone who has faced challenges can relate to.
-Though Lolisa has done more in her thirty-three years of life then some people twice her age, she has no plans of stopping.
+Though Lolisa has done more in her short time on earth than some people twice her age, she has no plans of stopping.
 With the launch of her publishing company, The Way I See It Publications, Lolisa hopes to write more books to inspire people around the world and also guide others who wish to write books as well.
 She is passionate about educating others about the importance of HIV/AIDS and hopeful that this epidemic will one day come to an end.
 Lolisa resides in Brooklyn, NY with her husband and two children who are ALL HIV negative.